 Located in South Carolina!
-Our F1 Mini Cockapoo Puppies are in Georgia, North Carolina, Florida and entire USA & Canada!
+Our F1 Mini Cockapoo Puppies are in Georgia, North Carolina, Florida, New Jersey, USA & Canada!

 FREQUENTLY ASKED QUESTIONS